elunna/nerfhack-changelog/README.md

 * Running and traveling no longer pushes boulders (xnh)
 * When traveling, engravings on graves will not be stopped on or considered 'interesting'
 * **Stinking clouds** no longer block line of sight
+* Launchers don't count as weapons for the 'hit with a wielded weapon' conduct.

 ### STREAMLINED IDENTIFICATION FEATURES
 A general design philosophy of NerfHack is to automatically identify items that are unambiguous from various effects.
 If a quick wiki lookup is all that is needed (ie: sink ring identification) let's save the player from opening up a browser.